If you've got an upcoming PowerPoint presentation, then you're starting to scramble to get your ideas together.

 The writing process for PowerPoint, isn't produced in isolation.
 It's one of a number of contributing factors that need to be planned in partnership to craft an effective presentation.
 Design is just as important.

 Nothing will distract your audience more than a poorly designed PowerPoint presentation.
-Even if you’ve rehearsed thirty times, even if you’ve properly emphasized your main points, even if you have the most engaging hook, it just won't move an audience without a clear design strategy that visually pulls your presentation together.
+Even if you’ve rehearsed thirty times, even if you’ve properly emphasized your main points, even if you've got the most engaging hook, it just won't move an audience without a clear design strategy that visually pulls your presentation together.
 Here are a few critical design steps to take:

 Step 1.
 Choose an Engaging PPT Template Design

 Your slides need to be up-to-date and relevant.
 Have you ever seen a presentation that used a template that looks like it’s outdated or overused?
 Yeah, so has your audience.
-Instead, download a modern (yet simple) PowerPoint Templates from our marketplace.
-There are many professional options to choose from.
+Instead, download one of the many fresh modern PowerPoint templates from our Envato Elements or Envato Market.
+There are many professional options to choose from like the Golazo PowerPoint Presentation below.

 Step 2.
 Work With Relevant Presentation Graphics